Tommy Bolin: First solo album and Deep Purple

 A very sad stigma that followed Tommy joining these groups (James Gang, Deep Purple) was the fact that he was always a replacement.
 It was very hard for him to be on stage and hear, "Joe Walsh!" or "Where's Ritchie?"
 This is what haunted him during the English tour, was "Where's Ritchie?"... you know, booed off the stage.
 He played terribly, he was just so unhappy to be responded to like this.
 The reception was miserable, so his attitude was miserable.

 — — Karen Ulibarri-Hughes, Bolin's long-time girlfriend.

 While the Come Taste the Band album sold moderately well and revitalized Deep Purple for a time, the concert tours had many low points.
 Audiences expected Bolin to play solos that sounded like Blackmore's, but the guitarists' styles were very different.
 Bolin's issues with hard drugs, plus fellow band member Glenn Hughes' cocaine addiction, also led to several below-par concert performances.
-One such concert in Tokyo came after Bolin had passed out and fell asleep on his left arm for eight hours.
-At showtime, he was only able to play simple barre chords, with keyboardist Jon Lord having to play many of the guitar parts on the organ.
+One such concert in Tokyo came after Bolin had either passed out and fell asleep on his left arm for several hours (his account) or spiked his hand with low-quality heroin (the band's accusation).
+At showtime, he was only able to play simple barre chords in open tuning, with keyboardist Jon Lord having to play many of the guitar parts on the organ.
 Unfortunately, this concert was recorded for a live album: Last Concert in Japan.
 Despite pleas by band members to not release the album, it came out in Japan and found its way into the UK and the US.
 A better concert recording by this Deep Purple lineup was made in Long Beach, California in early 1976, and released in 1995 as King Biscuit Flower Hour Presents: Deep Purple in Concert.
 Deep Purple Mk IV disbanded in July 1976.